tlranda/dotfiles/Setup.md

 # Initialization

-Merge each file (prefixed with `.`) or directory with your existing installation at ${HOME}.
-(Ie: directories under .config/ should be linked, but files to handle
-${HOME} such as .bashrc can be symlinked into the home directory).
+Merge each file (prefixed with `.`) or directory with your existing installation at `$HOME`.
+(Ie: directories under .config/ should be linked, but files to handle `$HOME` such as .bashrc can be symlinked into the home directory).
 You may need to install some/all software in subsequent steps before copying in all of the available configurations in this repository.